 The first semester is then mandatory for all: it is dedicated to the fundamentals of computer science.
 By the end of the first semester, the student selects courses based one or more profiles that he likes to pursue.
 Profiles are similar to specializations with the added benefit that multiple profiles can be realized.

 The second and third semester offer specialised courses in the selected field, preparing the candidate for the final Master Thesis.

 The MICS adheres to the Bologna agreement.

-The MICS is taught by faculty members from the Computer Science and Communications Research Unit.
-Our primary mission is to conduct fundamental and applied research in the area of computer, communication and information sciences.
-Our goal is to push forward the scientific frontiers of these fields.
+The Information and Computer Sciences Master programme from University of Luxembourg (MICS) is taught by faculty members from the Computer Science and Communications Research Unit.
+The primary mission is to conduct fundamental and applied research in the area of computer, communication and information sciences.
+The goal is to push forward the scientific frontiers of these fields.
 Overall over 200 students pursue graduate and undergraduate degrees in Computer Science with individual supervision.